Jumpers, Buttons, and LEDs

-Leave this jumper open if you want the EM1000 onboard the NB1000 to run at full speed (88.4736MHz).
-Close the jumper if you want the EM1000 to run at 1/8th the full speed (11.0592MHz).
-Notice, that the jumper state is only recognized after the power-up or external reset (caused by pressing the reset button).
+Leave this jumper open if you want the EM1000 on the NB1000 to run at full speed (88.4736MHz).
+Close the jumper if you want the EM1000 to run at 1/8th speed (11.0592MHz).
+Note that the jumper state is only recognized after power-up or an external reset (caused by pressing the reset button).
 The PLL mode can also be changed programmatically.
-For more information see Power, Reset, PLL Control, and Mode Selection Lines topic of the EM1000 documentation.
+For more information see the Power, Reset, PLL Control, and Mode Selection Lines topic of the EM1000 documentation.

-The function of the mode button is described in Setup Button (MD line).
-On the NB1000 board, MD jumper is connected in parallel with the button.
+The function of the mode button is described in Setup (MD) Button (Line).
+On the NB1000, the MD jumper is connected in parallel with the button.

 This jumper selects the serial port of the EM1000 that will be used for firmware upgrades.
-When the jumper is opened, serial port 1 is used (TX0 (#17) and RX0 (#19) lines on the IC1000 interboard cable).
+When the jumper is opened, serial port 1 is used — the TX0 (#17) and RX0 (#19) lines on the IC1000 interboard cable.
 Interface boards typically implement serial port 1, thus making serial firmware upgrades possible.

-When the US jumper is closed, debug serial port is used.
+When the US jumper is closed, the debug serial port is used.

 This button is connected to the RST pin of the EM1000.
 Pressing this button causes an "external" reset.